-Sheri M. McConnell, MSW, RSW
+Dr. Sheri M. McConnell, MSW, RSW

-Field Education Coordinator (MSW & BSW); Sessional Instructor.
+Field Education Coordinator (PhD, MSW & BSW),

 (709) 864-8381 (w)

-(709) 864-7026 (f)
+(709) 864-2408 (f)

-An active volunteer in a variety of community-based activities, Sheri coordinates the school’s partnership in the VOCM Cares Coats for Kids project, is a Regional Council member and program/research/evaluation consultant with the Canadian Red Cross, is a volunteer with Camp Eclipse (NL’s first queer youth camp), and is a member of the Queer Consultation Group of the Diversity committee.
+An active volunteer in a variety of community-based activities, Sheri coordinates the school’s partnership in the VOCM Cares Coats for Kids project and is a program/research/evaluation consultant with the Canadian Red Cross.
+She is an adult mentor and a member of the coordinating committee of Camp Eclipse (NL’s first queer youth camp), serves on the Board of Directors of Planned Parenthood â€‘ Newfoundland and Labrador Sexual Health Centre, and is a steering committee member of the Quadrangle LGBTQ Community Centre.
 Always willing to talk about LGBTQ health and social issues, Sheri has presented on a variety of queer topics in numerous forums, including social work courses, personal and professional development workshops, and local, national, and international conferences.

 Click here to see Sheri's public lecture Flying in the Face of Moral Outrage: Human Rights & Social Justice for Lesbian, Gay, & Bisexual Persons

 Ungar, M., Barter, K., McConnell, S. M., Tutty, L. M. & Fairholm, J. (2009).
 Patterns of disclosure among youth.
 Qualitative Social Work, 8(3), 341-356.

-youth tell us about disclosing abuse.
+Ungar, M., Tutty, L. M., McConnell, S. M., Barter, K., & Fairholm, J. (2009).
+What Canadian youth tell us about disclosing abuse.
 Child Abuse and Neglect, 33(10), 699-708.